almic-stardust/harmonia/README.md

 Config\_dist.yaml
 Example of configuration file to modify.
 Rename it as Config.yaml

+The features are optional.
+If you do not need history, IRC, users or polls management, simply remove these sections from your Config.yaml

 Localization\_dist.yaml
-Example of localization file.
-You can adjust it, then rename it as Localization.yaml
+Example of localization file, to be adapted if necessary.
+Rename it as Localization.yaml

 Finally, you can start the bot: